phthom/ContainerOrchestration/4-HelmLab.md

 ```
 Unzip that file.

-Move the executable file helm.exe to a directory that is available in your path like "C:\Program Files\IBM\Bluemix\bin"
+Move the executable file helm.exe to a directory that is available in your path like "C:\Program Files\"

 ## 4. Configure a RBAC role